 The fonts you use for an infographic also matter because they influence readability and associations users will build while reading it.

-Crello offers over 300 fonts of different shapes and sizes for you to pick the most appropriate ones for your infographic.
+Crello (Now VistaCreate) offers over 300 fonts of different shapes and sizes for you to pick the most appropriate ones for your infographic.
 So, after you've added all the design objects to your layout, it's time to supplement them with text.

 For the infographic to look trendy and compelling, do your best to keep its text content simple.
 Think of it as a visual summary, and use text only if it's crucial for understanding your concepts.